Operational evaluation of data-driven forest fire forecasting models: Methodology

 \subsection{Dataset and case study}

-The training and validation samples are derived from the publicly available dataset published in \cite{Kondylatos2022}.
-The high-resolution data cube \cite{prapas2022firecube} is geographically centered on Greece and includes the Balkan peninsula and western Turkey, covering a total geographical footprint of 1,253~km $\times$ 983~km at a spatial resolution of 1~km and a daily temporal resolution.
-Figure \ref{fig:target_region} shows a map of the target region.
+The training and validation samples are derived from the publicly available dataset published in \parencite{Kondylatos2022}.
+The high-resolution data cube \parencite{prapas2022firecube} is geographically centered on Greece and includes the Balkan peninsula and western Turkey, covering a total geographical footprint of 1,253~km $\times$ 983~km at a spatial resolution of 1~km and a daily temporal resolution.

-Many fire drivers in the dataset are first-order statistics of hourly measurements, such as the daily minimum/maximum.
-Variables originally acquired on an \textit{n-daily} scale are downscaled to daily resolution.
-Static variables do not possess a temporal dimension (for more information regarding the data, see \cite{prapas2022firecube}).
-The comprehensive dataset spans the years 2009 to 2021 and includes 90 fire drivers derived from ERA-5 Land weather data, MODIS vegetation indices, soil moisture, and human-related factors like population density.
-The target variable, the burn mask of a given day, is derived from historical burned area records (\(>\) 30 ha) from the European Forest Fire Information System, which are intersected with MODIS active fire data to recover the start date of each fire event.
-Additionally, the dataset also contains the Corine Land Cover (CLC) classes of the target region.
-The CLC assigns each pixel on the map one of the 44 categories \cite{clc_website}.
-The CLC data in the dataset has been upscaled to 1~km resolution using a maximum aggregation method.
-Each 1~km pixel is assigned the CLC category with the most frequent class in the underlying 100~m resolution area.
-A ``remapped'' CLC is also provided in the dataset (for details on remapping the CLC classes, see the supplementary documents of \cite{Kondylatos2022}).
+The dataset spans from 2009 to 2021 and includes 90 fire drivers and the target variable, the burn mask on a given day.
+The dataset also contains the Corine Land Cover (CLC) classes of the target region at 1 km resolution \parencite{clc_website}.
+The native 100 m CLC layer was aggregated to the 1 km grid by majority rule: each 1 km pixel is assigned the CLC class most frequent among the 100 m cells it contains.
+A ``remapped'' CLC is also provided in the dataset (for details on remapping the CLC classes and other details regarding the dataset, see the supplementary documents of \parencite{Kondylatos2022} and \parencite{prapas2022firecube}).